opensearch-project/documentation-website/_dashboards/management/query-data-source.md

 Introduced 2.11
 {: .label .label-purple }

-This tutorial guides you through using the **Query data** use case for querying and visualizing your Amazon S3 data using OpenSearch Dashboards.
+This tutorial guides you through using the **Query data** use case for querying and visualizing your Amazon Simple Storage Service (Amazon S3) data using OpenSearch Dashboards.

 ## Prerequisites